ScottLNorvell/vacillate/README.md

 ### Previewing umd build in the browser

-If your package works in the browser, you can open `dev/index.html` to try it out.
+You can open `dev/index.html` to try it out.